Frequently asked questions

 How can Waag exist?

-We are a foundation.
-As a non-profit organisation, we are funded by the Fund Creative Industries NL, the City of Amsterdam (AFK), and on project basis by the European Union and other sources.
-Besides that, we generate about 25% of our income through e.g. commissions, space hire, workshops, and trainings.
+Waag is a foundation.
+As a non-profit organisation, we are funded by the Ministry of Education, Culture and Science, the City of Amsterdam (AFK), and on project basis by the European Union and other sources.
+Besides that, we generate about 25 percent of our income through commissions, rentals, workshops, and trainings.

 Is the name Waag an acronym?